Shari Redstone

-Shari Ellin Redstone (born April 14, 1954) is an American media executive.
-She currently serves as the non-executive chairwoman of Paramount Global (formerly known as ViacomCBS) and president of National Amusements, and is a former vice-chairman of CBS Corporation and Viacom.
-Through National Amusements, Redstone and her family are majority owners of CBS, Comedy Central, BET, Showtime Networks, Nickelodeon, MTV and the film studio Paramount Pictures.
+Shari Ellin Redstone (born April 14, 1954) is an American heiress, businesswoman, and media executive.
+She was the non-executive chairwoman of Paramount Global (predeccesor of Paramount Skydance Corporation) and chairwoman, president and CEO of National Amusements, and a former vice chair of CBS Corporation and Viacom.
+Through National Amusements, Redstone and her family held majority voting power over Paramount Global and its subsidiaries – CBS, Comedy Central, BET, Showtime Networks, Nickelodeon, MTV and the film studio Paramount Pictures.

-In 2020, Redstone was named on Time's list of the 100 most influential people in the world, and in 2022, to Forbes list of the World's 100 Most Powerful Women.
+In 2020, Redstone was named on Time's list of the 100 most influential people in the world.
+In 2023, she ranked 37th in Forbes list of "World's 100 most powerful women".

-Early life and education
+Early life

-Redstone is the daughter of Phyllis Gloria Raphael and Sumner Redstone, and the sister of Brent Redstone.
+Redstone was born into a Jewish family and is the daughter of Phyllis Gloria Raphael and Sumner Redstone, and the sister of Brent Redstone.
 Her grandfather was Michael Redstone, who was the original founder of National Amusements, the parent company that now owns the majority of the Redstone media empire.
-She graduated with a Bachelor of Science from Tufts University in 1975.
+She graduated with a bachelor's degree from Tufts University in 1975.
 She later received her J.D. degree in 1978 and her LL.M. degree in 1980 from Boston University School of Law.

 Redstone practiced corporate law, estate planning and criminal law in the Boston area before joining National Amusements.

 Career

 1990s–2016

 Since 1999, she has been president of National Amusements, one of the top ten movie exhibitors in the United States.
 Redstone has expanded the company's international footprint and its exploration of new technologies.

 In 2007, Redstone and her father feuded publicly over issues of corporate governance and the future of the cinema chain.
 Documents have been made public which verify that, as part of a settlement from Sumner's first divorce, all of Sumner's stock is in irrevocable trusts that will be left to his grandchildren.

 In 2010, Redstone and her partners purchased the theaters that they had built, and formed Rising Star Media, of which she was chairman, and turned it into the country's top-grossing cinema chain.
 Redstone and her partners then sold Rising Star Media to Russian theater operator Cinema Park in 2011.

 In 2011, Redstone became co-founder and managing partner of Advancit Capital LLC, an investment platform focusing on early stage in media, entertainment and technology.
-She was also a co-chairman of MovieTickets.com (before being sold to Fandango Media in 2017), Inc. and is a member of the Board of Directors and Executive Committee for the National Association of Theatre Owners (NATO).
+She was a co-chairman of MovieTickets.com (before being sold to Fandango Media in 2017), Inc. and is a member of the board of directors and executive committee for the National Association of Theatre Owners (NATO).